thoughtspot/thoughtspot.github.io/_admin/backup-restore/overview-snapshot.md

 ---
 title: [Work with snapshots]
+keywords: backup,snapshot
+tags: [performance]
-last_updated: 3/10/2020
+last_updated: tbd
-toc: true
-summary: "A snapshot is a point-in-time image of your running cluster.
-You can use a snapshot to restore the cluster to a specific point in time.
-In this section, we describe how to work with the default snapshot configuration that is enabled on every cluster, and how to make manual snapshots."
+summary: "A snapshot is a point-in-time image of your running cluster you can use to restore the cluster back to a specific point in time. "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-To work with snapshots, use the `tscli` command line interface.

-{% include warning.html content="Backups rely on the snapshot system, so you must never disable the periodic snapshot system.
-If you disable periodic snapshots and enable periodic backups, the backups either fail or use an outdated snapshot." %}

-{: id="manual-snapshot"}
+In this section, you learn how to work with the default snapshot configuration that is enabled on ever cluster and how to take manual snapshots of your own.

 ## Create a manual snapshot

-You must create a snapshot before making any changes to your cluster's environment, loading a large amount of data, or changing the structure of a table.
-ThoughtSpot supports up to 20 manual snapshots.
-You must clear them to create new snapshots.
-To delete a snapshot, contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#).
+You should create a snapshot before making any changes to the environment, loading a large amount of new data, or changing the structure of a table.
+You can have up to 20 manual snapshots at a time, after which, you have to clear one before you are able to create another.
+If you need to delete a snapshot, contact ThoughtSpot Support.

-ThughtSpot generates a snapshot in approximately 20 seconds, depending on the size of the cluster.
-To restore from a snapshot, contact [ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html#).

-{% include note.html content="During an upgrade, all snapshots from the previous version of ThoughtSpot become manual snapshots." %}
+{% include note.html content="When you upgrade, all existing snapshots from the previous version of ThoughtSpot will become manual snapshots." %}

-{: id="snapshot-tscli"}
-### Create a snapshot using tscli
+Taking a snapshot is fast, about 20 seconds.
+It happens invisibly in the background of a running cluster.
+If you would like to restore from a snapshot instead, contact ThoughtSpot Support.

-To create a snapshot using `tscli`, follow these steps:
+To create a snapshot:

 1. Log in to the Linux shell using SSH.

-2. Create a snapshot with the command `tscli snapshot create`, specifying the following parameters:

-    * `name`: Specify a name for the snapshot.
-Note that snapshot names must not exceed 44 characters.
+2. Initiate a snapshot, providing a name and reason for creating it: Snapshot names must be 44 characters or less.
-    * `reason`: Specify a reason for creating the snapshot.
-    * `ttl`: Specify the snapshot's time to live, in days.
-If you specify `ttl` as `4`, the system deletes the snapshot after four days.

     ```
     $ tscli snapshot create <name> <reason> <ttl>
     ```

-3. Check that the snapshot was created successfully by checking the directory listing:
+3. Check that the snapshot was created:

     ```
     $ tscli snapshot ls
     ```
-    Your snapshot should appear in the list of snapshots that `tscli snapshot ls` generates.

-{: id="snapshot-policy"}
-## Configure periodic snapshots with snapshot policy
+## Configure periodic snapshots

-Each ThoughtSpot cluster automatically creates periodic snapshots, based on its default snapshot policy.
+By default, each ThoughtSpot cluster is configured to take automatic, periodic snapshots of your cluster.
+This section explains how to learn more about the periodic snapshots in your cluster.

 The default snapshot policy is enabled for every cluster.
-You can display the current policy for periodic snapshots.
+You can use the `tscli snapshot-policy show` command to display the current policy for periodic snapshots.
-You can also change this policy.

-{: id="snapshot-policy-view"}
-### View snapshot policy

-To view your current periodic snapshot policy, follow these steps:

-1. Log in to the Linux shell using SSH.

 ```
-    $ ssh admin@<cluster-IP>
-    ```

-2. Enter `tscli snapshot-policy show <name>` command to view the policy.

-In the following example, the policy starts at midnight on Sunday.
-It retains the snapshots from the previous three 4-hour intervals, and two snapshots from two of the previous 4-hour intervals.
-Here, ThoughtSpot retains 7 periodic snapshots overall.
-For detailed information about understanding the schedule, see [Understand backup/snapshot schedules](how-to-create-a-schedule.html).

-```
-$ tscli snapshot-policy show
+[admin@dogfood1 ~]$ tscli snapshot-policy show
 schedule {
   period {
     number: 1